ansible/ansible-container/docs/rst/installation.rst

 Getting Ansible Container
 `````````````````````````

-Since we're pre-release the best option for obtaining Ansible Container is to run from source.
+Because this software project is still in pre-release, the best option for obtaining Ansible Container is to run it from source.

 .. _running_from_source:

 Running from Source
 ```````````````````
-First, you'll need python 2.7 and `git <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_.
-You will also need access to a Docker daemon, which may require installing Docker or Docker Machine.
+First, you must have python 2.7 and `git <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_.
+You also need to have access to a Docker daemon, which may require installing Docker or Docker Machine.

-We also recommend installing Ansible Container within a Python `virtualenv <https://virtualenv.pypa.io/en/stable/>`_.
+It is also recommended that you install Ansible Container within a Python `virtualenv <https://virtualenv.pypa.io/en/stable/>`_.

 Clone the repo: